-International & Area Studies (IAS) Department supports Duke’s global interdisciplinary research, teaching and outreach initiatives.
-IAS librarians with specialized language skills and in-depth knowledge of regional cultures and societies offer a range of services, including: Reference consultation, library instruction, customized course guides and acquisition of materials.
-IAS librarians also work closely with other subject experts in the librarian in doing exhibitions, digital projects, etc. The department is located on the second floor of Bostock Library.
+The Global Studies Department supports Duke’s global interdisciplinary research, teaching, and outreach initiatives.
+Librarians with specialized language skills and in-depth knowledge of regional cultures and societies offer a range of services, including: reference consultation, library instruction, customized course guides and acquisition of materials.
+Librarians also work closely with other subject experts in the library in doing exhibitions, digital projects, etc. The department is located on the second floor of Bostock Library.

-Tasks: Field experience students will work closely with IAS librarians to do a variety of tasks and projects that may include the following:
+Tasks: Field experience students will work closely with Global Studies librarians to do a variety of tasks and projects that may include the following:

 1. Developing customized course guides and subject guides;